-The UK currently imports some 40% of its food and, if poor harvests as the 2012 floods caused or, indeed, if Brexit happens, this proportion rises — and at a time when the global larder is coming under increasing threats from both climate change and from a rising global population (another billion of us by 2030).
+The UK currently imports some 40% of its food and, if poor harvests as the 2012 floods caused or, indeed, if a hard Brexit happens, this proportion rises — and at a time when the global larder is coming under increasing threats from both climate change and from a rising global population (another billion of us by 2030).

 A year or so ago, we asked ourselves what role, if any, a city like ours could play in making a positive difference to food resilience and sustainability for others as well as ourselves, as outlined in this blogpost Birmingham as a ‘laboratory’: Changing diets, changing landscapes.

 We can’t increase food supplies within the city; 99.99% of all we eat and drink comes from outside the city boundaries.
 But could we make a difference from the demand-side?

 In this blogpost in October 2016, I quoted Tim Benton: We recognise that demand for food is driving emissions and work to change that to meet the supply-side improvements halfway.”
 Could we here in this city change our our diets, change our food demand and be a measurable element of meeting the ‘supply-side improvements halfway”?